Pramilashanmugam/Restaurant/README.md

 Indian Curry is a full-stack, responsive website built for fictional restaurant business for education purpose only.

-The website consists of a Menu page, with the list of food items available and also a table reservation facility which can be accessed on user creating an account and then schedule, view, edit and delete table reservations.
+The website consists of a Menu page, with the list of food items available and also a table reservation facility which can be accessed on user creating an account and then book, view, edit and delete table reservations.

 ![Am I responsive image](documentation/responsiveness.png)